tikv/website/content/docs/5.1/develop/clients/go.md

 TiKV client for go is still in the stage of prove-of-concept and under heavy development.
 You can track development at [tikv/client-go](https://github.com/tikv/client-go/) repository.

 {{< warning >}}
-You should not use the go client for production use until it is released.
+You are not suggested to use the go client for production use until it is released.
 {{< /warning >}}